clockworkpi/wiki.clockworkpi.com/index.md

 ---
 Welcome to the ClockworkPi community wiki!

-If you want to add wiki,just clone the repo ,run with jekyll in local, add markdown files in \_wiki folder with simple front matter like
+If you want to edit the wiki, just clone https://github.com/clockworkpi/wiki.clockworkpi.com.git, run it locally with jekyll, and add markdown files to the _wiki folder.
+The file format is simple, e.g.
 ```
 ---
 layout: simple